adrienbrunet/adrienbrunet.github.io/_posts/2016-07-08-testing-with-scenario.markdown

         with self.no_user_logged_in_scenario:
             self.assertEqual(self.client.get('/customer/details/').status_code, 403)

+        # we can also use the contextmanager directly
+        with self.log_user(self.user1):
+            ...

 ```

 That's all folks!
 Cheers ! :beers:

-**Update 1**: [Twidi](https://github.com/twidi) advised me to use `setUpTestData` instead of `setUp` to handle user creation. (and also scenario here).
+**Update 1**: [Twidi](https://github.com/twidi) advised me to use `setUpTestData` instead of `setUp` to handle user creation.
 This allows us to speed up the tests a bit, `setUpTestData` is only called once for the whole test class.
 [Read More..](https://docs.djangoproject.com/en/1.9/topics/testing/tools/#testcase) :+1:

-**Update 2**: [@ewjoachim](https://github.com/ewjoachim) pointed out in the comments that I was using a wrapper to create scenario, which was quite pointless here, and that it will be far better with a `try/finally` for the `yield` to ensure the user is logged out in all case after the tests. :+1:
+**Update 2**: [@ewjoachim](https://github.com/ewjoachim) pointed out in the comments that I was using a wrapper to create scenario (~ like a factory), which was quite pointless here, and that it will be far better with a `try/finally` for the `yield` to ensure the user is logged out in all case after the tests.
+Removing the wrapper around the contextmanager, we're even able to call it directly now.
+I renamed `create_scenario` to `log_user`, this should be more explicit. :+1:

 A thousand thanks for your comments and improvements !
 Also, this post may be better using [pytest](http://pytest.org/latest/)...
 But that will be for another post !